 The first thing to you will need to become an owner operator is to have a registered USDOT number as well as a Motor Carrier (MC) number which provides you the authority to operate.
 There is a one-time $300 federal filing fee to request an MC number with the FMCSA.
 If you’ve ALREADY registered for a USDOT number then you can request an MC number online here.

-Authority for carriers is categorized into common or contract.
+Trucking authority for carriers is categorized into common or contract.
 A common carrier is available for hire by a shipper or broker.
 A contract carrier is contracted to haul loads for a specific company and are not available to the general public for hire.

 Having insurance is not just an enforced federal law, it’s intended to protect you as an owner-operator from risking your assets and liability in the event of an unexpected situation.
 The FMCSA requires certain types of insurance coverage depending on the authority you choose and the goods you plan to haul.
 For example, hazardous freight or freight requiring a hazmat permit will require specific liability coverage that differs from household goods.
 You can find the various forms and requirements of the FMCSA here.